UnionOfRAD/manual/en/controllers/controllers.md

 ));
 ```

-If you'd rather use other information to convey the request type to Lithium (headers, GET variables, etc.) you can gather that information then set `$this->_render['type']` in the controller action.
+If you'd rather use other information to convey the request type to li3 (headers, GET variables, etc.) you can gather that information then set `$this->_render['type']` in the controller action.

 Manual type rendering can also be done by handing the type's name to the render function: